cloud-elements/devportal/docs/guides/account-user-mgmt/user-management.md

 ## Deactivate and Reactivate a User

 You can use Cloud Elements 2.0 to deactivate a user or activate an already deactivated user.
 After you deactivate a user, they still appear in Cloud Elements 2.0, but can no longer access the Cloud Elements APIs.
 Deactivating a user also stops all active jobs associated with the user.
+Jobs include bulk jobs, element instance pollers, and formula instance cron triggers.

 {% include note.html content="When you deactivate a user we maintain all of their element and formula instances.
 If you want to remove those instances, you must <a href=user-managementAPI.html#deactivate-and-reactivate-a-user>use the API</a>.  " %}